 Well, this was one of those times, and it was for cause – a substantial technical failure by inadequate capabilities of a new machine, which was much slower than his current 7-year-old machine.

 He was mildly contemptuous that anyone might say Apple wasn’t great.
 We again asked him to process the return because this product is not being kept and we’re getting it done on day 14 – within the 14-day return policy.

 After he received the return, we began to talk about getting a replacement computer.
 Long story short: the Apple Store only had iMacs with physical hard drives in them.
 If we wanted a Solid State Drive in the computer, it would have to be ordered from Apple Corporate, and it would take about two weeks to arrive.
 (This was in mid-August.)
-He could not receive that order.
+The Apple employee could not receive that order.
 We would need to order it online.

 Customer Experience #2:

 The picture below is for a different machine than the story above.
 It was purchased at the end of September 2020 and shows the estimated arrival time is Nov 2 – Nov 9.
 Now, four to five weeks is a long time to wait so that you don’t get a physical hard drive in your new iMac.
 (Apple and other manufacturers are delayed in shipping machines.)

 The customer called back the next morning, saying that he had talked with his family in Denver.
 They had found the exact same machine that he had ordered at a local technology store.
 He could get it today!
 I walked him through the important points to make sure it really was the same machine.